Calinda: Elsewhere in the Caribbean

 It is practiced in other parts of the Caribbean, such as Martinique. or Guadeloupe (under various names such as l'agya, damaye and mayolé).

 Kalenda is a warrior style of dance, a form of Tire machèt, which is an Afro-Caribbean martial art practiced in Haiti.
 Its origins stem from the Congo, and it came to the United States through the port city of New Orleans.

 Similar forms of this martial art exist elsewhere in the Caribbean.
 For example, in Barbados it is commonly referred to as "stick-licking" or "stick science."
+In Puerto Rico it’s called Kokobalé and it is performed with Bomba (Puerto Rico) music.

 In Louisiana

 The well-known Cajun song "Allons danser Colinda" is about a Cajun boy asking a girl named Colinda to do a risqué dance with him; probably derived from the Calinda dance which was reported to have been performed in New Orleans by Afro-Caribbean slaves brought to Louisiana.

-Dancing the "Calinda" is also referred to in one of Louisiana writer Kate Chopin's most famous stories from Bayou Folk (1894), "La Belle Zoraïde," which stresses the strong Afro-Caribbean presence in Louisiana.
+Dancing the "Calinda" is also referred to in one of Louisiana writer Kate Chopin's most famous stories from Bayou Folk (1894), "La Belle Zoraïde", which stresses the strong Afro-Caribbean presence in Louisiana.